wilsonz8427/cyoa-project/scenes/s2-bskel.md

-Bob the skeleton appears and he chases you with a stick.
+Bob the Skeleton appears and he chases after you with a stick.

 **Choices:**
 [You pick up a stone and throw it at him](s3-rock.md)